neo4j-partners/hands-on-lab-neo4j-and-bedrock/README.md

 # hands-on-lab-neo4j-and-sagemaker
 Neo4j is the [leading graph database](https://neo4j.com/whitepapers/forrester-wave-graph-data-platforms/) vendor.
 We’ve worked closely with AWS Engineering for years.
 Our products, Neo4j Graph Database, Graph Data Science and Bloom are offered in the AWS Marketplace.

-We’re planning a series of hands on labs with AWS architects and their customer.
-The goal of these workshops is to give a better understanding of how to identify use cases for Neo4j.
-These sessions aren’t intended to make attendees experts in Neo4j.
-Instead, the idea is to give them a good foundation to understand when to when to work with Neo4j.
+This workshop is a hands of lab with Neo4j and Vertex AI.
+The goal of this workshop is to give tangible experience working with both products on AWS.
+The data set we'll be using is from the SEC EDGAR database.
+Specifically, the public filings of asset manages with $100m or more under management.
+We'll use Neo4j to explore their holdings.
+Then we'll use SageMaker to predict which holdings they'll have next quarter.

 ## Venue
 These workshops are organized onsite in an AWS office.